HMS Wager (1739): Wreck of Wager

+Cheap steered the Wager close to the coast of modern-day Chile.
 On 13 May 1741 at 9:00am, the carpenter went forward to inspect the chain plates.
 Whilst there he thought he caught a fleeting glimpse of land to the west.
 Lieutenant Baynes was also there but he saw nothing, and the sighting was not reported.
 Consequently, no one realised that Wager had entered a large, uncharted bay, the Gulf of Penas.

 At 2:00pm land was positively sighted to the west and northwest and all hands were mustered to make sail and turn the ship to the southwest.
 During the operations that followed, Captain Cheap fell down the quarterdeck ladder, dislocated his shoulder, and was confined below.
-The ship's disabled and worn-out condition severely hampered efforts to get clear of the bay.
+Already damaged badly by the storm, the Wager struggled to get free of the bay while Cheap's officers tried to maintain order.

 At 4:30am the next day the ship struck rocks repeatedly, broke her tiller, and although still afloat, was partially flooded.
 Invalids below who were too sick to get out of their hammocks drowned.
-The ship was steered with sail alone towards land, but later in the morning she struck again, and this time became hard aground.
+The ship was steered with sail alone towards land, but later in the morning she struck again, and this time became trapped hard aground.